5 Best Exercises to Ease Your Lower Back Pain

 If you have lower back pain, you aren't alone.
 As many as eight out of 10 people experience some type of back pain during their lives.
-In fact, more than half of all seniors struggle with back problems.
+In fact, more than half of all older adults struggle with back problems.

-“This chronic pain only gets worse with the progression of arthritis and aging, as well as with deterioration of muscle and core strength,” he says.
-“To protect your back as you get older, you need to be active.
-And with any activity, knowing how to maintain good posture when sitting – as well as moving – is key.”
+“This chronic pain only gets worse with the progression of arthritis and aging, as well as with deterioration of muscle and core strength,” Mr. Mrkajic says.

 - Lie face down on a bed or the floor and with palms facing downward, slowly raise your head while arching your back.

 - Push yourself up using your elbows.
 Be sure your hips remain square to the floor during the exercise.

 - Lie on your back with your knees bent.

 - Raise each knee, one at a time, to your chest and hold for five seconds before lowering your foot to the floor.

 - Be sure to tighten your abs during the exercise.

 - Lie on your back with your knees bent and your arms behind your head for support.

 - Don't pull your neck or try to lift too high.